MarkV009/Analyzing-historical-revenue-stock-data-and-building-a-dashboard/README.md

 This project was part of the IBM Data Science certification course.
 Here, I showcase my skills in data extraction, analysis and visualization using python.
 **Achievements**
 1. Extracted Tesla and Gamestop's revenue and stock data using yfinance and web scraping(BeautifulSoup) in python.
-2. Defined a python function to plot both companies stock and revenue data.
+2. Defined a python function to plot both companies stock and revenue data using matplotlib.
-3. Cleaned the data to remove missing values and unwanted characters(ie. $) for proper visualization.
+3. Cleaned the data to remove missing values and unwanted characters(ie. $) to allow seamless visualization.
 4. Transformed the data to extract the key variables for analysis.

 **Conclusion from the visualizations**